Docker Part 4: building and publishing custom docker images

 In this fourth part, we are going to see how docker images are built and we will create our own custom image ready to be downloaded and shared with our friends, colleagues and communities.

 For this tutorial, we will use the Whale Docker image.
 The Whale is the official mascot of Docker and the Whale docker image resembles the cowsay program which generates ASCII pictures of a cow in the terminal with a message.
-It can also generate pictures using pre-made images of other animals, such as Tux the Penguin, the Linux mascot.
+It can also generate pictures using pre-made images of other animals, such as Tux the Penguin, and the Linux mascot.

 Introduction to Docker Files